yukikitayama/leetcode-python/note/bit_manipulation.md

   - -128 is `10000000`
   - -1 is `10000001`

+### Signed 32-bit integer

+the leftmost bit (bit position 31) is the sign bit, where 0 represents positive numbers and 1 represents negative numbers.
+This leaves only 31 bits for representing the actual numerical value.

+### Signed 64-bit integer

+the leftmost bit (bit position 63) is the sign bit, where 0 represents positive numbers and 1 represents negative numbers.

 ## Unsigned integer

 - It cannot represent negative numbers because all digits in binary representation are used to represent the size of the